 The Humboldt Current also contributes to creating to the desert like conditions along South America’s west coast.
 Thus, instead of rain washing away the bird droppings, the guano simply accumulates on the islands baking to a hard crust in the dry heat.
 It was once reported to be more than 50 meters thick.

 Archaeological evidence in the form of artifacts uncovered from beneath the layers of guano and soil indicates guano harvesting by the Moche culture (first through eighth centuries) – a process the Europeans ignored for centuries after reaching South America’s west coast.
 (The Spanish noted that the Inkas viewed the guano as a highly valuable commodity but they paid it little heed beyond that observation.)
-In 1804 a curious Prussian naturalist named Alexander von Humboldt took a sample of the seabird excrement where he analyzed it for its chemical composition.
+In 1804 a curious Prussian naturalist named Alexander von Humboldt took a sample of the seabird excrement then analyzed it for its chemical composition.
 He did little more than include it as one more note among his myriad observations.

-With all this money involved, you can be sure there’s guano be a war
+With all this money involved, you can be sure there’s guano be a war.

 Facing massive debt from its war of independence, the Peruvian government took control of the islands and began mining guano commercially.
 They increased their profit by first relying largely on the labor of coerced indigenous people and later by using immigrant Chinese workers.
 Both groups toiled under an abusive labor system that paid low wages, forced the miners to live in tents on the island, and inhale caustic guano dust while working 17 hours per day.
 They extracted an estimated half million tons per year with an annual value of $50,000,000.

 Peruvian guano made its way to Europe under the control of British merchants and its success across that continent then triggered a sort of guano mania in the United States.
 American entrepreneurs began pressing Congress to create a process through which they could legally claim their own guano islands.
-An imperialist American government that had repeatedly appropriated lands form its indigenous people eventually found the solution in the 1856 Guano Islands Act.
+An imperialist American government that had repeatedly appropriated lands from its indigenous people eventually found the solution in the 1856 Guano Islands Act.

 Section 1 of the Act reads,